jyio/andbot/README.md

 To exit, type `exit` or `logout`, or press `^D`.

-Alternatively, you could make the chroot yourself using `sudo ./mkrootfs.sh`.
+Alternatively, you could make the chroot yourself using `scons debian package=andbot; scons debian package=andbot-git-repo; sudo scons andbotfs`.

 To enter the environment again, simply do